 Information you should have available to apply for this permit:

-- Contact information for the landowner(s) is required on the application, and landowner permission is required with each year’s application.
-If the applicant is not the landowner, a copy of the hunting lease or other written permission to take antlerless deer on the property from the landowner for hunting the property is also required.
+- Contact information for the landowner(s) is required on the application.
+If the applicant is not the landowner, a copy of the hunting lease or other written permission to take antlerless deer on the property from the landowner is also required.

-- If applying using a depredating deer permit, a copy of the depredating deer permit is also required.
+- If applying using a Deer Depredation Permit, a copy of the permit is also required.

 When to apply: